Elderly woman looking at the mobile phone

 Map of Europe and hearts with flags of european countries.
 Travel EU concept.
 3d

 The project created a comprehensive, pan-European overview of digital tools that can significantly enhance care delivery.
-This resource serves as a guide for healthcare providers, policymakers, and technology innovators across Europe, enabling them to identify and implement effective digital solutions that address the evolving needs of ageing populations.
+This resource serves as a guide for healthcare providers, policymakers and technology innovators across Europe, enabling them to identify and implement effective digital solutions that address the evolving needs of ageing populations.
+It also includes the DigiCare4CE Online Check - a practical self-assessment tool helping long-term care facilities assess their level of digitalisation and identify next steps.

 8